You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Available Ad Spaces on Web pages are classified according to their size and position.
 Certain concepts from the print industry have carried over to online advertising with regard to ad space; for example, banner, skyscraper or rectangle ads are similar to those available on the pages of daily newspapers.
 Online Ad Space expands along with the Internet, but premium advertising space is getting more expensive.

-Ad Tracking is a methodology used to monitor the performance of a brand or the effectiveness of a specific advertising.
+Ad Tracking is a methodology used to monitor the performance of a brand or the effectiveness of specific advertising.

 Most online advertisements these days have built-in Ad Tracking capabilities; in fact, some forms of Internet Marketing such as banner ads, pay-per-click (PPC) and Google AdWords essentially track themselves.
 Online Ad Tracking is mostly used to gauge return on investment (ROI).